G3-Criteria and Applications

 \subsection{A remark on Voisin's question}

-The movability property was considered~\cite{voisin-coniv} to give geometric conditions which yield the bigness property of a subvariety.
+The very moving property was considered in~\cite{voisin-coniv}, to have geometric conditions which yield the bigness of a subvariety.

-\begin{conj-nono}{(cf.~\cite[Conjecture 2.5]{voisin-coniv})} If $Y\subset X$ is very movable (possibly with ample normal bundle), then $[Y]\in A_*(X)$ is a big. \end{conj-nono} The conjecture holds for curves and divisors and a $2$-codimensional example (see \ocit) shows that the ampleness of the normal bundle doesn't imply bigness.
+\begin{conj-nono}{(cf.~\cite[Conjecture 2.5]{voisin-coniv})} If $Y\subset X$ is very moving (possibly with ample normal bundle), then $[Y]\in A_*(X)$ is a big. \end{conj-nono} The conjecture holds for curves, divisors.
+A $2$-codimensional example shows that the ampleness of the normal bundle doesn't imply bigness.
 Theorem~\ref{thm:g3-ci} is a modest partial answer.

-Theorem~\ref{thm:g3-ci} can be interpreted as a modest partial answer.
-Indeed, what we proved is that, as soon as the normal bundle of $\YY\subset\XX$ splits and the assumptions~\ref{asmp:yn} are satisfied, the subvariety $\YY$ is the intersection of a big divisor with an ample divisor.
-Thus $[\YY]$ is a big $2$-codimensional cycle.